nowhereman999/BASIC-To-6809/README.md

 For more info check out the blog post here: https://wordpress.com/post/nowhereman999.wordpress.com/5054

+V 4.22
+- Fixed a bug with large BASIC programs especially if it used a large amount of space for the ADDASSEM: section

 V 4.21
 - Fixed a bug where the PROGRAM start was not being setup to the correct address when GMODE was being used.
 Thanks to Tazman (Scott Cooper) for finding the bug.